Jose-silvaa/database-cli-tool/README.md

 ## Description

-A command-line tool for interacting with databases, providing an easy way to connect and manage various database operations
+A command-line tool for interacting with databases.

 <h3>Prerequisites</h3>